raul23/testing-datasets/README.rst

 `:information_source:`

-   This is was done more as an exercise to apply what I learned in the Kaggle's Pandas course since the FIFA dataset can readily be downoaded directly from the course's notebook.
+   This was done more as an exercise to apply what I learned in the Kaggle's Pandas course since the FIFA dataset can be downloaded directly from the course's notebook.

 You need to change the following paths in the file: